VISITOR COUNT

 1607 - The First Settlers of the New World

 On April 26, 1607, at around four o'clock in the morning, three ships that had long been sailing the oceans - the "Susan Constant" and her consorts, the "Godspeed" and the "Discovery" - finally landed at Jamestown.
-A few days earlier, they arrived at a cape on the south side of the entrance to the Chesapeake Bay.
+A few days earlier, they had arrived at a cape on the south side of the entrance to the Chesapeake Bay.

 Their diaries and letters recorded that the land was of "faire meaddowes and goodly tall trees, with fresh-waters running through the woods."